Community Infrastructure Levy (CIL)

 CIL was adopted by Cheshire West and Chester Council on 20 July 2017 with effect from 1 September 2017.
 The charging schedule is the result of the consultation process and examination conducted by an independent Planning Inspector.

 Full details and documents from the examination can be found on our CIL examination pages

 Developments within Cheshire West and Chester Council’s chargeable zones that meet the conditions for CIL will be required to pay the levy on planning permissions issued from 1 September 2017.

 Developments that are liable for CIL may pay the levy at the commencement of development, or as set out in the instalments policy.

-These guidance notes are intended to act as a local supplement to the national CIL Regulations and guidance available here.
 Applicants are advised to seek their own advice if there are any queries regarding how CIL operates or affects individual planning applications.

 What does this mean for applicants?